NishantIyer/main3/pages/academia.md

 ## Early Intellectual Abilities

 During my early years before I started programming and robotics, I demonstrated insatiable curiosity towards learning subjects of higher grades from my elder sister's textbooks.
 This appetite for knowledge resulted in a substantial collection of notebooks on advanced topics in chemistry and mathematics.
 In second grade, I memorized the entire periodic table and recited it in front of the entire school in the assembly.
 The very next day, I even learned all its symbols and valencies, astonishing my teachers.
-Followed by this, I memorized the...

 ## Love for Computers